argoproj/argo-rollouts/README.md

 ```

 ## Deployment Strategies
 While the industry has agreed upon high-level definitions of various deployment strategies, the implementations of these strategies tend to differ across tooling.
-To make it clear how the rollout-controller will behave, here are the descriptions of the various deployment strategies implementations offered by the rollout-controller.
+To make it clear how the argo-rollouts will behave, here are the descriptions of the various deployment strategies implementations offered by the argo-rollouts.

 ### Rolling Update
 The `RollingUpdate` is still in development, but the intent is have the same behavior as the deployment's `RollingUpdate` strategy.

 ### Blue Green Update
-In addition to managing replicasets, the rollout-controller will modify service resources during the `BlueGreenUpdate` strategy.
+In addition to managing replicasets, the argo-rollouts will modify service resources during the `BlueGreenUpdate` strategy.
 In the rollout spec, users will specify an active service and optionally a preview service.
 The active and preview service are references to existing services in the same namespace as the rollout.
-The rollout-controller will modify the services' selectors to add a label that points them at the replicasets created by the rollout controller.
+The argo-rollouts will modify the services' selectors to add a label that points them at the replicasets created by the rollout controller.
 This allows the rollout to define an active and preview stack and a process to migrate replicasets from the preview to the active.
 To achieve this process, the rollout controller constantly runs the following reconciliation:

 1. Reconcile if the rollout has created a replicaset from its pod spec, and the new replicaset is fully available (all the pods are ready).
 1. Reconcile if the preview service is serving traffic to the new replicaset.